apptimeai/.github/profile/README.md

 # Welcome to Apptime 🚀

-Apptime is a SaaS for creating pages in a completely easy and fast way created by Brazilian indie hackers.
+Created by Brazilian indie hackers, Apptime is a platform for creating and sharing apps in an easy way.

-## Visit the Apptime website and other projects!
+## Visit Apptime!

 - ### ***[Apptime](https://apptime.ai/)***